bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 setInterval(fetchHashtag, 3000);

 /**
- * Fetch a hashtag from the api
+ * Fetch a hashtag from the API
  */
 function fetchHashtag() {
   fetch("/api/hashtag/")